 Let’s be honest: In this day and age, readers of web content are more likely to look at a picture instead of reading through pages of information.
-Additionally, readers are more likely to find your content if your images contain the following best practices for SEO.
+Additionally, readers are more likely to find your digital content if your images contain the following best practices for SEO.
 Pictures in articles add pop to your articles and can also increase the chances that readers will find your content.
 You’ve heard the old adage “A picture is worth a thousand words,” but I’m here to tell you that a picture can be worth thousands and thousands of page views as well!

 Consider the huge success some visually oriented sites have had over the past year.
 Pinterest and Instagram are at the top of the list.
 Make your content pop by including at least one high-quality image.